 Alex Dorato was awarded the 2011 USTA New England Joseph Deitz Bowl (Tennis Professional who has done the most for tennis in New England), 2009 &2010 USTA/ITA Campus & Community Outreach Award/New England Section, 2005 U.S.P.T.A.
 New England Western Pro of the Year, the 2001 Wilson/ITA Region I Coach of the Year, and the 2001 Jack Barnaby College Coach of the Year by the U.S.P.T.A.
 New England Division.

 Alex's teams have an extra-ordinary academic record.
 The Yale team is the only Division I men's tennis squad in the countryto receive the ITA All-Academic Team Award (3.2+ G.P.A. for the year) every year since its inception in 1996.
 His teams also lead the nation in ITA Scholar-Athlete Awards (3.5+ G.P.A. for the year) over the past 10 years combined by a wide margin.
 In 2008 his team won the prestigious Richard Brodhead Award for having the highest team G.P.A. of any varsity team at Yale.
 Alex's players have also won numerous academic awards including both a Fulbright Scholarship and two Rhodes Scholarships.

 Coach Dorato is active in community service.
-He is the co-founder and director of New Haven Tennis Outreach, President of New Haven Youth Tennis and Education, a member of the United States Tennis Association New England Collegiate Committee, and he is currently in his last year of a four-year term on the NCAA Men’s & Women’s Championships Committee and serves as the Chair of the Men’s Sub-Committee.
+He is the President of New HYTES (a non-profit organization that provides tennis instruction, educational tutoring, and mentorship to inner-city youths in New Haven), the chair of the United States Tennis Association New England Collegiate Committee (a committee he has served on since 2004), and has recently completed a four-year term on the NCAA Men’s & Women’s Championships Committee for which he served as the Chair of the Men’s Sub-Committee in his final year.